 A periodic trip to the office will also go a long way toward allowing you to get to know the in-office team.
 Make certain, if you can go, that you do dinner or just make time during your visit to get to know the team.

-Need Help with Remote Workers?
+Need Help with Remote Positions?

 Artisan Talent knows all about the remote worker – we’ve been placing telecommuters in full-time and contract gigs for years.
 Whether they’re in-office or remote, don’t hesitate to contact us when you’re ready to bring on creative talent.